ctf0/vscode-auto-expand-on-enter/README.md

 ### Notes

-- expanding both braces & html tags at the same time wont work, as expanding braces have will take over
+- expanding both braces & html tags at the same time wont work, as expanding braces will take over